p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Speeding up time will break menus (doubling up), and transitions (stuck behind barrier for example.) - You need to do a full game restart to correct it.

 ## Changelog

+## 2.0.7 - 02/05/2023

+* Added - Remove New Game button when you have at least one save game.
+* Added - Enable Save on exit when quitting.
+UI is modified to reflect this.
+* Added - Quick save keybind to save whenever you want.
+* Added - Few developer orientated changes to reduce junk log spam from the game.
+* Added - Disable the new ads and developer/publisher logos on the main menu.
+* Added - Customizable UI scale.
+* Changed - Adjustments to the mass-bless/bribe etc. Still a little wonky, but better than before.
+* Changed - Reworked weather mod to work with the new weather system in game.
+* Changed - Support for modifying settings in game via the mod menu if have the API installed.

 ## 2.0.6 - 13/11/2022